UM-ARM-Lab/vr_teleop/README.md

 This repository contains a pipeline enabling users to control robots with virtual reality devices.
 Currently, only the HTC Vive has been tested, but in theory other virtual reality devices should work with minor tweaking.

 ## Installation
+Note: this pipeline has been tested on a GeForce video card running nvidia-390 drivers, on Ubuntu 16.04.
+Other setups may or may not work out of the box.

 1. Install ROS

    Follow all the instructions to install ROS Kinetic.
 Please make sure you have followed all steps, including calls to rosdep.